evkx/evkx.github.io/content/models/tesla/model_x/Model_X_Standard_Range/_index.md

 ## Performance

-The Tesla Model X Standard Range has a maximum power of 381 KW (518 hp/511 bhp).
-The total torque is 700 nm (517 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 4.2 seconds.
-The top speed is 250 km/h.
+The Tesla Model X Standard Range has a maximum power of 381 KW (518 hp/511 bhp) and a total torque of 700 nm (517 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 4.2 seconds and has a top speed of 250 km/h (155.4 mph).

 ## Battery, range, and charging